≡ Menu

 • Or they need to go outside to go to the bathroom,

-If you start training a collie puppy while their young, you’ll probably be amazed at just how fast they can learn.
-In fact, you should be able to teach this dog a lot of things you might not be able to teach other dogs.
+You get the idea.
+And while we probably shouldn’t have to mention it, Collies love kids, which is perhaps why so many families love to welcome a Scotch Collie into their families.
+And if you start training a collie puppy while they’re young, you’ll probably be amazed at how fast they can learn.
+You should be able to teach this dog many things you might not be able to train other dogs.
 This is part of the reason you’ve seen Collies in so many movies.

 Now there is…

-One major downside to choosing to adopt a super popular dog breed… And that is the fact that over the years, people have had a tendency to poorly “manage” breeding them.
+One major downside to choosing to adopt a super popular dog breed… And that is why people have tended to poorly “manage” breeding them over the years.
 As a result, many of them have become susceptible to certain hereditary medical conditions.
+Unfortunately, this is what we see with Collies nowadays.
+So, let’s not take a moment and discuss some of the health concerns you should know if you decide to adopt a Collie.

-But they will cause your dog discomfort and you will definitely want to take them to the vet for treatment.
+Skin Problems are usually mild but will cause your dog discomfort, and you will want to take them to the vet for treatment.
 Depending on the severity and how long your dog is plagued with it, this could cost anywhere between $100-2000.

-Eyesight issues.
+Eyesight issues:

 Other medical conditions that could affect may include: